 The GO9 allows you to lead your fleet into the future with expanded capacity for further native vehicle support, improved fuel usage support, electric vehicles and global expansion.

 Geotab has everything you need to meet regulations for electronic logging devices (ELDs) and more.
 Get all the facts and see how our Geotab Drive solution can help your fleet stay ahead of the curve.

 When selecting an activity such as loading or DVIR, the electronic logbook displays the corresponding hours of service status.
 A reliable, hassle-free solution for your drivers.

 During roadside inspections, drivers can immediately display information from the last 8/14 days on the tablet.
 And because it is wireless, the tablet can be used outside the truck to show authorities reports, which keeps roadside inspections simple and hassle-free.

 Samsara ELD device is a new entrant into the ELD market when compared with Garmin and Rand Mcnally ELDs.

-However, According to drivers and owner operators , Samara ELD Device review is by far on of the best ELD (Electronic Logging Device) out there.
+However, According to drivers and owner operators , Samara ELD Device review is by far one of the best ELD (Electronic Logging Device) out there.

 This ELD device is considered one of the most versatile electronic logging devices available on the market right now.

-Basically, it is the ultra cool new kid who just moved in on the corner, and he has all the latest cool stuff that all the other neighbourhood kids want.
+Basically, it is the ultra-cool new kid who just moved in on the corner, and he has all the latest cool stuff that all the other neighborhood kids want.